-URLS and sitemap
+URLS and Sitemap

-A friendly URL is a URL that can be read by a visitor (and entered in an address bar more easily).
-Furthermore, it also contains key expressions that are useful for PrestaShop SEO.
-But they need enabling (they must be enabled by default).
-If your site does not support them, a server-level configuration needs amending.
-To enable friendly URLs, click in the Shop Parameters menu, then on Traffic and then on SEO & URLs.
+A simplified url is one that is readable by a visitor (and therefore easier to type into an address bar).
+It also contains key expressions that are useful for SEO de PrestaShop.
+But to do this, they need to be activated (by default).
+If your site doesn't support them, it's a server configuration that needs to be modified.
+To activate simplified urls, click on Shop settings in the menu, then on Traffic and finally on SEO & Urls

-Optimize the friendly URL of the product page
+Optimize the simplified product page url

-Configure canonical URLs
+Configure canonical urls

 There are three possible settings:

-- no redirect, this is the worst option.
+- no redirection is the worst option.

 What is a Sitemap?

-A Sitemap file is limited to 50,000 URLs and a maximum size of 10 Mb.
+A Sitemap file is limited to 50 000 urls and to a maximum size of 10MB.

 Do I need a Sitemap?

-You can also log in to your Google webmaster tools account and go to the "Google Index / Indexing status" menu.
-You will then see the "Total number of pages indexed".
+Alternatively, log into your Google webmaster tools account and go to the "Index Google / Indexing status" menu.
+You'll then see the "Total number of indexed pages".

 - Your site is very large.